comunica/sparqlee/README.md

 An overloadcache allows Sparqlee to cache the implementation of a function provided the argument types.
 This cache is only used when provided to the context.
+It can speed up execution time significantly especially when adding evaluating a lot of bindings that mostly have the same types.
+This statement is backed up by the [integer addition benchmark](/benchmarks/integerAddition.ts).

 This cache can be reused across multiple evaluators.
 We don't recommend manual modification.